-Once Rank & Reason participants have ranked and provided reasoning for items in the Rank & Reason, their responses can be viewed by using the compare feature.
-This feature allows participants to visually compare their responses with those of another participant.
-Colorful lines drawn between both participants’ ranked items help students visualize how their thinking may be similar with or disparate to that of another participant.
+Once Rank & Reason participants have ranked and provided reasoning for items in the Rank & Reason, their responses can be viewed by using the Compare feature.
+This feature encourages students to visually compare their responses with those of another student.
+Colorful lines drawn between both students’ ranked items help them visualize how their thinking may be similar or disparate from others.

-Students may also read participant justifications by clicking on the shaded comment bubble next to items in the compare with view.
-This provides an opportunity for students to consider other rationale, with the option to revise their ranking based on new information.
+Students can also read the reasoning, evidence, or justifications for the rankings of their classmates by clicking on the shaded comment bubble next to items.
+This provides an opportunity for students to consider other ideas and points of view, with the option to revise their ranking based on new information.

-Submission averages may also be viewed using the compare feature.
-Select All Average to view the average ranking of all participants in a Rank & Reason.
-Select Student Average to view the average ranking of only student participants in a Rank & Reason.
-Select Teacher Average to view the average ranking of only teacher participants in a Rank & Reason.
+Submission averages may also be viewed using the Compare feature.
+Select Class Average to view the average ranking of all participants in a Rank & Reason.

 Need more support or have additional questions about comparing Rank & Reason responses?
 Contact us at firstname.lastname@example.org